BANGAUTOGLASS

 Getting Help with a Claim

-If you haven't started the insurance process yet, Bang AutoGlass can assist you in understanding how to approach it and what documentation may be useful — though the claim itself is filed by you directly with your insurer.
+If you haven't started the insurance process yet, Bang AutoGlass can assist you in understanding how to approach it and what documentation may be useful.
 Bang AutoGlass provides mobile auto glass service throughout Arizona and Florida, bringing the replacement to wherever your Passat is parked.
 Having a mobile option can make a significant difference when you're dealing with a break-in and the car needs to stay put.

 How to Prepare for Your Appointment